Sudharmono: Chairman of Golkar

-Vice Presidency
+Vice presidency (1988–1993)

 Nomination

 As the People's Consultative Assembly (MPR) convened for its 1988 General Session, it was widely believed by many that the aging Suharto would be elected to his fifth and last term as president.
-As such, the office of Vice Presidenct became a crucial position.
-Suharto then created a nine person commission to select a name for the vice presidency.
+As such, the office of vice president became a crucial position.
+Suharto then created a nine-person commission to select a name for the vice presidency.
 Figures in the commission included Akbar Tandjung and Sarwono Kusumaatmadja.
-Though as 1988 began, Suharto began to show signs that he wanted Sudharmono to become his vice president, although Suharto never mentioned Sudharmono by name.
+As 1988 began, Suharto began to show signs that he wanted Sudharmono to become his vice president, although Suharto never mentioned Sudharmono by name.
 However, the possibility of Sudharmono becoming vice president displeased many in the Armed Forces (ABRI).
-Although Sudharmono himself was a soldier and had ended his career with the rank of Lieutenant General, he was disliked by many in the military due to the fact that he had spent much of his career behind the desk instead of leading troops on the ground.
+Although Sudharmono himself was a soldier and had ended his career with the rank of Lieutenant General, he was disliked by many in the military because he had spent much of his career behind the desk instead of leading troops on the ground.

 Suharto was aware of this and, before the ABRI could do anything, placed ABRI commander Benny Moerdani as Minister of Defense and Security, a position which had no direct line of command to the troops.
 Replacing him with Try Sutrisno, who had been Suharto's adjutant.
 When the nomination was finally taken up through the official channels within Golkar, the Bureaucrats and Functional factions unanimously agreed to nominate Sudharmono as vice president.
-While the ABRI faction's nomination was delayed, with Benny Moerdani continuing to procrastinate by claiming that he had not discussed the vice presidential nomination yet.
+While the ABRI faction's nomination was delayed, Benny Moerdani continued to procrastinate by claiming that he had not discussed the vice-presidential nomination yet.
 Rumors that Sudharmono was a communist were spread by ABRI, accusing him of being a member of Pesindo (Pemuda Sosialis Indonesia), a youth socialist organization.

 At the General Session itself, which lasted from 1–11 March 1988, controversy continued to dog Sudharmono's nomination as vice president.
 First, Brigadier General Ibrahim Saleh interrupted the session and launched a scathing attack against Sudharmono before he was taken down from the podium by other MPR members.
-Then, Sarwo Edhie Wibowo, a general who had helped Suharto get to power in the mid-1960's resigned from both his MPR and People's Representative Council (DPR) seat in protest.
-Finally, United Development Party Chairman, Jailani Naro nominated himself as vice president, presumably with the private backing in ABRI, who in public supported Sudharmono's nomination; ABRI's support was likely only in opposition to Sudharmono.
+Then, Sarwo Edhie Wibowo, a general who had helped Suharto get to power in the mid-1960s resigned from both his MPR and People's Representative Council (DPR) seat in protest.
+Finally, United Development Party Chairman, Jailani Naro nominated himself as vice president, presumably with the private backing of ABRI, who in public supported Sudharmono's nomination; ABRI's support was likely only in opposition to Sudharmono.
 The chaos of the session resulted in the intervention by Suharto.
 He cited a decision that the MPR made in 1973 that one of the criteria for a vice president was that he should be able to work with the President.
 Suharto also conducted discussions with Naro and convinced him to withdraw the nomination.
 With Naro out of the way, Sudharmono was elected vice president.